R-Lum/REPLAY-website/content/post/2025-06-11-luminescence-release-1-1-0/index.md

-Although package coverage was already very high for the 1.0.1 release (99.3%), and it was not something we actively pursued, we managed to make some further progress in it, and bring it to an astonishing 99.8%.
+Although package coverage was already very high for the 1.0.1 release (99.3%), and it was not something we actively pursued, we managed to make some further progress in it, and brought it to an astonishing 99.8%.
 At the moment we are down to just 59 lines out of 27604 that our automated tests do not manage to reach.

-Talking about testing, our automated testsuite contains now 3088 tests, which is a nice improvement (we were at 2897 tests for 1.0.0 and 2935 for 1.0.1).
+Talking about testing, our testsuite contains now 3088 tests, which is a nice improvement (we were at 2897 tests for 1.0.0 and 2935 for 1.0.1).
+These are run each time a new commit is pushed to the repository.
 In this release we have finally added a good number of graphical snapshot tests, powered by the [vdiffr package][vdiffr].
 Overall, we now have 23 functions with a graphical snapshot, that is an SVG version of the plot that